nickoala/sensor/examples/home-assistant/README.md

 The script [lcd_display.py](./lcd_display.py) accepts a temperature and humidity as command line arguments, and displays them on an LCD1602.
-It can be exposed as a [Shell Command](https://home-assistant.io/components/shell_command/) service, and triggered on temperature or humidity changes, effectively refreshing the LCD display.
+It can be exposed as a [Shell Command](https://home-assistant.io/components/shell_command/) service, and triggered on HomeAssistant startup and on temperature or humidity changes, effectively keeping the LCD display up-to-date.

 ```
 shell_command: